Rafiya1199/git-github/Project4/README.md

-Create a sample ECS Fargate service using Terraform.
+Create a ECS Fargate service using Terraform.